A download-only set of 20 worship guitar lessons suitable for existing players.

 This lesson combines learning chord shapes with easy changes in the key of C including a great cheat for the F chord without having to play a barre chord, plus learning strumming patterns that change between verse and chorus.

-Jesus Messiah - Chris Tomline, Ed Cash, Daniel Carson, Jesse Reeves
+Jesus Messiah - Chris Tomlin, Ed Cash, Daniel Carson, Jesse Reeves

 This lesson explores sets of chord shapes not only in the key of G but also a set of open chords that sound rich and full in the key of B without having to use a capo.
 Plus you’ll learn some strumming pattern ideas for for rocky driven songs.